Admission

 Please note that the Faculty of Nursing considers acceptable professional references to include former/current managers or supervisors; colleagues are not considered an appropriate professional reference.
 In addition, if you are unable to obtain an academic reference you may submit a second professional reference instead.
 This reference should speak to your critical thinking skills and ability to learn new information, not your clinical skills.

-5. Upload an employment verification letter (with employment hours included) OR a screenshot from your nursing regularly body with your total hours worked as a Registered Nursing.
-The tab for this item will not appear until AFTER you submit your online application.
+5. Upload an employment verification letter with your total hours worked as a Registered Nurse.
+The tab for this item will not appear until after you submit your online application.

-6. Upload a Graduate Nursing Form 2023.
-The tab for this item will not appear until AFTER you submit your online application.
+6. Upload a Graduate Nursing Form (NP) or Graduate Nursing Form (Practicum).
+The tab for this item will not appear until after you submit your online application.